zheksoon/snapdrag/README.md

 });
 ```

-The arguments are the same as in `onDragIn`.
+Arguments are the same as in `onDragIn`.

 #### `onDrop`